Gary Indiana ? ?Liberian Girl (Instrumental)? | Essential Media Group

 The Legacy Continues:

 As the global leader in heritage and contemporary soul, Essential Media Group continues to bridge the gap between classic influence and modern trends.
-If you?re feeling this atmospheric MJ energy, stay tuned for the upcoming debut from ZOAY on Society Hill Records?featuring the highly anticipated "I Can't Help It / Butterflies" medley.
+If you?re feeling this atmospheric MJ energy, tune in to ZOAY JAZZ on Society Hill Records?featuring the highly anticipated "I Can't Help It / Butterflies" medley.

 The Blueprint of a Slow Burn